 There are none.
 Usually, a majority of the students enrolled are non-science majors.
 A knowledge of percents and of fractions is expected but that's the most complicated math we'll do.

 We'll look at national and local current weather almost daily during the course.
-I bet you already know how to interpret these images!
+I bet you already know a little bit about these images!

 Please do reach out if you'd like to know more about our course.
 Our course content will be kept on Canvas once the semester begins.